1. Home

 Five Conditions of Collective Impact

-1. Common Agenda: All participants have a shared vision for change including a common understanding of the problem.
+1. Common Agenda: All participants share a vision for change, including a common understanding of the problem.
 The participants have developed a joint approach to solving it through agreed-upon actions.

-2. Shared Measurement: Create a “baseline understanding” of where you are today in regard to the issue and reach an agreement on key indicators.
-Collect data and measure results consistently across all participants ensuring efforts remain aligned and participants hold each other accountable.
+2. Shared Measurement: Create a “baseline understanding” of where you are today regarding the issue and reach agreement on key indicators.
+Collect data and measure results consistently across all participants, ensuring efforts remain aligned and participants hold each other accountable.

-3. Mutually Reinforcing Activities: When developing the common agenda, participants will take the lead on different activities – work they are most likely already doing – while still being coordinated through a mutually reinforcing plan of action with all participants.
+3. Mutually Reinforcing Activities: When developing the common agenda, participants will take the lead on different activities—work they are most likely already doing—while remaining coordinated through a mutually reinforcing plan of action involving all participants.
 The goal is alignment and cohesion, not isolation.

-4. Continuous Communication: Consistent and open communication is needed across the many players to build trust, assure mutual objectives, and stay up-to-date on progress.
-This keeps the coalition connected, motivated, and on track to making progress.
+4. Continuous Communication: Consistent, open communication among the many players is needed to build trust, align on shared objectives, and stay up to date on progress.
+This keeps the coalition connected, motivated, and on track to make progress.

 Let me share an example of how collective impact works.
 Take, for instance, the compelling challenge of a lack of high-quality child care in a community.
 This is an issue that we have supported in several communities.
 (Learn here about coalition building)

 An individual early care and education program or school could decide to expand a preschool classroom to increase the supply of child care in their community.
 This is an example of an isolated intervention of an individual organization.
-This response might help a few families in the community but may not address the underpinnings of the lack of child care, which could be accessed (the time and location of the child care spots) and/or affordability (the cost of child care) as well as many other issues.
+This response might help a few families in the community.
+Still, it may not address the underpinnings of the lack of child care access (the timing and availability of child care spots) and affordability (the cost of child care)—as well as many other issues.

 A collective impact approach to addressing a lack of child care would bring together multiple partners who are directly and indirectly affected by the issue: